coapcloud/demo/README.md

 A GET will return the current calculator total

-A DELETE will clear the calculator
+A DELETE will clear the calculator back to 0 again